Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Attacks on Bluetooth-Based Access Control

 \subsection{Case Study 1: Car}

 For our first case study, we tested the Bluetooth-based PKE system of a car.
-The car accepts multiple smartphones to be used as an access token, allowing to unlock the doors and start the engine.
+The car accepts smartphones as an access tokens, allowing to unlock the doors and start the engine.
 The car uses Bluetooth to monitor the presence of an authorized smartphone.
 The user only needs to possess the phone and is not required to actively participate in the unlocking procedure.

 Initially, we tested the system in a non-adversarial setting.
 With the authorized smartphone, we approached the locked car towards the passenger side until it unlocked.
 Then, we moved away from the car until it locked again.
 The observed distances are given in Table~\ref{tab:car_lock_unlock} and it is evident that different conditions apply for locking and unlocking.
 Since BLE is used, proximity verification is likely accomplished through analysis of RSS\footnote{AoA and AoD methods can also be utilized to find distances, however, requiring multiple locator devices to perform triangulation.}.
 Thus, we suspect that the car applies different RSS thresholds for unlocking and locking.
 The RSS hypothesis is further backed by the distances in Table~\ref{tab:car_lock_unlock} varying significantly with the phone location: The distances are largest when the phone is carried in the hand (strong line-of-sight channel) and lowest when the phone is carried in a trouser pocket on the back of the body (weak non-line-of-sight channel due to human body shadowing).
 Further, we observed that unlocking the car does not imply the ability to start the engine.
 In line-of-sight conditions, we were able to start the engine with the smartphone at a distance of \SI{2}{\m} from the car, hinting a third RSS threshold.